gravatar/hovercards/README.md

 # Gravatar Hovercards

 Gravatar Hovercards is an easy-to-use library that brings [Gravatar](https://gravatar.com/) profiles to your website.
-It converts static [Gravatar images](http://gravatar.com/site/implement/images/) into interactive hovercards, increasing user engagement.
+It converts static [Gravatar images](#1-static-gravatar-images) or [elements `data-gravatar-hash` attribute](#2-elements-with-data-gravatar-hash-attribute) into interactive hovercards, increasing user engagement.

 ## Installation